Self-employed work with a successful London-based PLC for upfront, plus long-term residual income.

 You’ll get on-going free training to help build your business, your own website, access to the partner app to gather customers, and a supply of marketing materials.

-Simply put, we show people how to save money using a simple presentation and going through an online form, & then give them the opportunity to gain financial independence by partnering with us.
+Simply put, we show people how to save money using a simple presentation and going through an online form, & then give them the opportunity to gain financial independence by partnering with us if they express an interest.

 Your role in the first 45 days is to be mentored by the person who introduced you, and watch them run customer appointments.
 The company pays you both (so you can earn while you learn).